Design Build vs. General Contractor: Choosing the Right Partner for Your Remodel

-This guide explains how design build firms and general contractors work, the pros and cons of each, and why design build is becoming the preferred choice for complex projects like kitchens, bathrooms, and whole-home renovations.
-By the end, you’ll understand how to evaluate your options and choose the right partner for your home improvement journey.
+This guide breaks down how design build firms and general contractors operate, what makes them different, and which option delivers the best results for projects like kitchen remodeling, bathroom renovations, home additions, and whole-home transformations.
+By the end, you’ll know how to evaluate your options and confidently choose the right partner for your remodel.

 What Is a Design Build Firm?

-With a team like Hammer Design Build Remodel, this means:
+With a local design build company like Hammer Design Build Remodel, you benefit from:

 -